 For patients with severe spasticity, enhancing their mobility, self-care abilities, and independence are significant achievements.
 To reach these milestones, effective therapy is necessary.
 Spasticity can be treated separately from the patient's primary underlying condition.

 It can be difficult to effectively control severe spasticity.
 While physical rehabilitation and oral pharmacologic treatments work for many patients, some patients may not experience enough relief using these treatments alone.
 In addition, some patients encounter intolerable side effects from systemic medications.
-Patients who are unresponsive to oral baclofen or who experience intolerable central nervous system (CNS) side effects from oral medications may benefit from ITB Therapy.
-ITB Therapy can significantly decrease severe spasticity2-10 and spasms.3, 8-10
+Patients with spasticity of spinal origin who are unresponsive to oral baclofen or who experience intolerable central nervous system (CNS) side effects from oral medications may benefit from ITB Therapy.
+ITB Therapy can significantly decrease severe spasticity2-10 and spasms.3, 8-10 Patients with spasticity due to traumatic brain injury should wait at least one year after the injury before consideration of long term intrathecal baclofen therapy.

 A patient should not receive ITB Therapy if the patient has an active infection, is hypersensitive to baclofen, has a body too small for an implantable pump, requires a pump implant deeper than 2.5 cm, or in the presence of spinal anomalies.